-Local nonprofit organizations can submit a request for funding of special projects in this online NPO Wish List.
+Local nonprofit organizations can submit a request for funding of special projects in this online nonprofit needs list.
 The current ‘wishes’ are listed below.

 If you’re interested in supporting one of these worthy causes, please give us a call at (608) 782-3223.